One of my sons told me I should update my blog more often.

 I told him he was right, of course.
 I didn’t want to ruin a good mother-son conversation.

-Good news: our eldest son passed his final exams and graduated from high school!
+We had some amazing news: our eldest son passed his final exams and graduated from high school!
+Obviously, my husband and I are very proud.
 He will be off to university after summer.
-So, we only have three left to worry about.
+Even though I will miss him, I am also very happy for him.

 Last year, I felt pretty stressed about the end of year examinations.
 You may remember I wrote a blog post about it.
 My husband was in bed with a hernia and I was tired.
 But even though this year, the boys aren’t doing that much better in school, I feel totally different.
 They may, or may not be promoted to the next year, it won’t be the end of the world.